 Insights From a PI Leading Alzheimer's Research

-Li-Huei Tsai’s journey to understand the pathogenic mechanisms behind neurological disorders led her lab to develop a novel yet simple light-based therapy for Alzheimer’s disease on its way to human trials.
-Tsai also empowers her trainees through mentorship.
-For her groundbreaking research and commitment to mentoring women of all backgrounds and career levels, she received the Mika Salpeter Lifetime Achievement Award in 2016.
-Here, she talks about creativity in research, as well as how diversity and mentoring are hallmarks of a strong lab.
+For her groundbreaking research and commitment to mentoring women of all backgrounds and career levels, Tsai received the Mika Salpeter Lifetime Achievement Award in 2016.
+Here, she talks about creativity in research, as well as diversity and mentoring as hallmarks of a strong lab.

 What led you to look at treating Alzheimer's disease from a new angle?